 Another fatal case involved an Oklahoma teen, Tyler Alred, who told police he was drinking before crashing into a tree in December 2011, killing his friend, John Luke Dum, 16.
 But Dum’s sister, Caitlin, who didn’t want Alred to serve any time, said, “We don’t need to see two lives wasted for a mistake.”
 Alred was directed to attend church for 10 years as part of his deferred sentence on the manslaughter conviction.

 Alred, then 17, welcomed the unusual provision.
-“I do attend church regularly, as I did so before the sentencing,” he tells A&E Real Crime.
+“I do attend church regularly, as I did so before the sentencing,” he tells A&E True Crime.
 “I think church is a positive influence anyways, so it wasn’t a problem to me.”

 While Alred may not have minded, the ACLU of Oklahoma did and filed a complaint against District Judge Mike Norman on constitutional grounds.
 But the ACLU says it can’t disclose the outcome and Muskogee County District Attorney Orvil Loge says court records don’t reflect whether the church requirement was rescinded.